Inbound Marketing: How a B2B company used a content marketing strategy to improve customer experience

 For example, from January to April, you can see the healthy content mix of infographics, videos, white papers, blog posts, with a few promos throughout.
 Fitness equipment is a complex sale, with expensive equipment and a limited budget.

-This is a very intentional use of email and social content, driving the customer down the funnel with informative and sharable content.
+This is a very intentional use of email and social content, driving the customer down the funnel with informative and shareable content.
 This plan establishes when a conversation will happen in a logical order throughout the course of a year, focusing on the long-term relationship between Precor and its customer.

 By establishing such a plan and creating a hub of content, Precor is not only helping customers make decisions, but also creating fans and building credibility within the industry as a valuable resource.